mtjon/introduction-to-dsh/prerequisites.md

     - If the portable version is used, you will need to start the bash from the executable found in the unpacked folder.
 4. If needed, navigate to a preferred folder. (use `pwd` to figure out where you are, use `cd` to navigate)

-## Generating a keypair in Git Bash

-1. In Git Bash, type `ssh-keygen -o`, and follow the instructions.
-    - Note that you will have to set a password.
-    - If the .ssh folder does not exist, it will give an error.
-You can solve this by navigating to `%userprofile%` and running `mkdir .ssh`.
-2. Locate the keypair, which by default ends up in `%userprofile%/.ssh`.
-3. Mail the [public key](#glossary) file to the trainer.

 ## Using Git Bash

 After you've mailed your public key to the trainer, you will receive the IP of your [VM](#glossary).
 So: